zhengminhui/zhengminhui.github.io/source/_posts/learn-es6-modules.md

 console.log(lib.diag(4, 3)); // 5
 ```

-* syntax: import { identifiers } from './example.js' -> module specifier
+- syntax: import { identifiers } from './example.js' -> module specifier

-* the list of binding to imports is not a destructured object
+- the list of binding to imports is not a destructured object

-* the last one this is called _namespace_ import because the lib object does not exist inside the lib.js file and instead created to be used as a namespace object for all the exported members of lib.js.
+- the last one this is called _namespace_ import because the lib object does not exist inside the lib.js file and instead created to be used as a namespace object for all the exported members of lib.js.

-* Be sure to include /, ./ or ../ at the begining of the string representing the file for the best compatibility across browsers and node.js.
+- Be sure to include /, ./ or ../ at the beginning of the string representing the file for the best compatibility across browsers and node.js.

-* lib.js is only execute once, no matter how many import statements have been decalared.
-After the code to import the module excutes, the instantiated module is kept in **memory** and reused whenever another import statement reference to it. e.g.
+- lib.js is only execute once, no matter how many import statements have been declared.
+After the code to import the module executes, the instantiated module is kept in **memory** and reused whenever another import statement reference to it. e.g.

 ```javascript
 // just execute lib.js once